Dsilva019/EDA-of-Major-Outages/README.md

 <iframe src="assets/year_missingness_tvd_dist.html" width=800 height=600 frameBorder=0></iframe>

 &emsp;&emsp;&emsp;In conclusion, we reject the null, since my p-value, 0, is smaller than the 0.05 significance level.
 There is strong enough evidence to suggest the distribution of 'YEAR' when 'CUSTOMERS.AFFECTED' is missing is not the same as the distribution of 'YEAR' when 'CUSTOMERS.AFFECTED' is not missing.
-As a result, we conclude that the 'CUSTOMERS.AFFECTED' column is dependent on the 'YEAR' column.
+As a result, the evidence suggests that the 'CUSTOMERS.AFFECTED' column is dependent on the 'YEAR' column.
 &nbsp;

 ### Missingness dependency on the 'PC.REALGSP.CHANGE' column